sfu-rsl/leaf_dev/README.md

 - 10 is the only symbolic value in the program, as converted with `mark_symbolic()`.
 The rest are concrete.
 - The solution found above of `0 = Concrete(Const(Int { bit_rep: 4, ... } ))` reflects that the 0th symbolic variable takes the value `4`, which satisfies the negation of the condition `!(x < 5)` (line 9), since `10 < 5 => false` is evaluated by the program. `x = 4` satisfies `x < 5` and would take the program down a new execution path.

-### `rushfmt` Git Hook
+### `rustfmt` Git Hook

-To any project developers, please make sure to copy all hooks from `.github/hooks/` to `.git/hooks/` via the following command, assuming you're in leaf's root directory:
+To any project developers, please make sure to copy all hooks from `.github/hooks/` to `.git/hooks/` via the following command, assuming you're in `leaf`'s root directory:

 ```sh
 cp .github/hooks/pre-commit .git/hooks/pre-commit
 ```

-With `rushfmt` Git Hook, if you try to commit code that is not well-formatted, it will fail.
+With `rustfmt` Git Hook, if you try to commit code that is not well-formatted, the commit command will fail with the formatting message.
+Make sure you stage those changes and commit again.

 Also note that `.git/` is not cloned with the rest of the repo.